 - The Vision Document was amended by the DCDEP on March 1, 2021. - A new section was added in Sections III and IV entitled "Water Resources".
-This section includes Visions, Goals and Recommendations, in addition to introductory/educational language about this subject. - The DCDEP panel membership was updated to reflect the resignation of Nancy O'Malley and the appointments of Timothy Auran, Patrick Lemieux and Charlene Rosales. - The Public Outreach section was updated to reflect up to date numbers of comments and links to meetings workshops held since the last update to the Strategic Vision in August 2020. - The Glossary was updated to reflect the new terminology used. - Other miscellaneous modifications needed to keep the document up to date.
+This section includes Visions, Goals and Recommendations, in addition to introductory/educational language about this subject. - The DCDEP panel membership was updated to reflect the resignation of Nancy O'Malley and the appointments of Timothy Auran, Patrick Lemieux and Charlene Rosales. - The Public Outreach section was updated to reflect up to date numbers of comments and links to meetings workshops held since the last update to the Strategic Vision in August 2020. - Other miscellaneous modifications needed to keep the document up to date.